SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 # Graph
+Graph is data structure and mathematical concept that is used to represent relationships between objects.

+For some cases it's hard to define the relationship between objects, specially if the relationship is complex.

+Let's see one of the use case of the graph.

-If we have a relationship between people, for example, Khaled knows Fahad.
+If we have a relationship between three objects, for example (Khaled, Fahad, and Majed).

+Khaled knows Fahad.
 And Fahad knows Khaled and Majed, but Majed doesn't know neither Khaled nor Fahad.
-How can we store this relationship in a data structure?
+How can we store this represen the relationship between them?

 Well, we can use **Graph** to store this relationship.
 Graph is a data structure that stores objects and their relationships with other objects.